chaykrishna/AOOP-Coursera-Projects/README.md

 # Coursera-Project
-Find solutions to Capestone projects and Ungraded Assignments of the course, Software Design and Architecture Specialization Course offered by University of Alberta.
+Find solutions to Capestone projects and Ungraded Assignments of the course, Software Design and Architecture Specialization offered by University of Alberta.

 About this Specialization